Contrast-Security-OSS/docs/content/developer/sdk/java/SampleTutorial.md

 }
 ```

 A similar pattern can be used to retrieve the servers associated with your organization.
-When calling the getServers method of the ContrastSDK class you need to pass along a ServerFilterForm object.
-In the example below the object has not been given any specific filters so it will retrieve all servers associated with your organization.
+When calling the ```getServers``` method of the ContrastSDK class, you need to pass along a ```ServerFilterForm``` object.
+In the example below, the object has not been given any specific filters so it will retrieve all servers associated with your organization.

 ```Java
 String orgUuid = "12345678-1234-1234-1234-123456789ABC";